adamcbrewer/generator-launchpad/CONTRIBUTING.md

-## Get Involved
+## Getting Involved

 Contributions are more than welcome, so fork away!
-The basic scaffolding, however, is something I'd prefer to keep in place, unless there are massive holes in my setup :)
+I'd like not to get _too_ specific and also try not to make it bloated – just automating the essential, time-consuming setup tasks and maybe a couple of optional frameworks to get up-and-running quickly.

-_Have a lovely day!_
+Thanks!